Guide for contractors

 Pathway 1: Federal/state roads (JKR)

 JKR Negeri (state-level Public Works Department) is the lead approval body for any work on federal or state-classified roads.
 Submission flow: contractor → JKR Negeri TMP officer → revisions → approval letter.
-After JKR approval, the contractor secures a Polis Trafik deployment letter (typically 1–2 weeks).
+Submission and follow-up are handled by the contractor; Muhibah supplies the design package and supports any revision rounds the authority requests.

 Pathway 2: Tolled highways (concessionaire)

 Highway concessionaires (PLUS, LPT2, Litrak, Prolintas, KESAS, SPRINT, Touch 'n Go-managed sections, etc.) have their own TMP review departments with stricter standards than general JKR roads.
-Approval flow: contractor → concessionaire engineering office → revisions → concessionaire approval letter → Polis Trafik deployment letter.
+Approval flow: contractor → concessionaire engineering office → revisions → concessionaire approval letter.
 Specific concessionaires (PLUS in particular) require LLM-grade signage (Lembaga Lebuh Raya Malaysia) which is a higher reflectivity class than JKR-grade.

 Pathway 3: City roads (council/DBKL)

 For roads under DBKL (Kuala Lumpur), MBPJ (Petaling Jaya), MBSJ (Subang Jaya), MBSA (Shah Alam) and other Pihak Berkuasa Tempatan (PBT/local councils), the city engineering department reviews the TMP.
 Often coordinated with the council's public-events officer if the work spans a weekend or affects a major junction.
-Polis Trafik deployment letter still required at the end.
+The contractor handles the submission and any follow-up with the authority.

 Multi-authority projects (e.g., a bypass road that crosses both federal and city jurisdictions) require parallel submissions.
 Plan an extra 2 weeks for cross-coordination.